IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 For each project your grade will be assessed upon the following: Principles, Creativity/Thoughtfulness, Craft.
 Below gives you a sense of the spectrum, giving examples for high, middle and low grades.

 Please note:
 The letter grade of "C" is an average grade.
 Average is not bad.
 It means average.
 Most of us are average, in some way.
 An average level of work is being done.
 It does not mean perfection.
 It means that the work still has room to develop at it's current state.
-It also means that the work has noticible achievements and evidence of some acquisition of knowledge.
+It also means that the work has noticeable achievements and evidence of some acquisition of knowledge.
 I look at this on an individual basis as well as across the whole class.

 Please read examples of each assessment point below to get an idea of my expectations.
-Note that a "B" is between Satisificatory and Superior.
+Note that a "B" is between Satisfactory and Superior.

 ### Principles:

 • Superior - A - Your work shows superior evidence and understanding of programming concepts discussed in readings, lectures, and exercises, as you bend them to your will.

-• Satisifactory - C - Your work shows evidence of concepts and is still developing an understanding of course material.
+• Satisfactory  - C - Your work shows evidence of concepts and is still developing an understanding of course material.
 You understand some aspects, but aren’t utilizing them fully.
 Usage is cursory.
 Keep pushing your work and review the material to revisit how you can integrate it to your work.

 • Unexceptable - D/F - Your work shows some evidence of concepts discussed, but lacks key understanding, confidence, robustness and authority.
 Aspects are lacking.
 Reviewing course material is required.
 Ask questions in class.
 Manage your time better.